 This raises the question: why would the lead author of the NMS report not tell the truth about the fossil bed?
 In light of the fact that the NMS survey did not carry out its main goal, Suzanne Miller’s dishonest statements during her BBC interview raises doubts about the sincerity of the NMS survey.
 If we also consider that SNH allowed the NMS to deliver what is essentially a bogus report, it raises another question:

-Is it possible that SNH and the NMS colluded to keep the site out of reach from others?
+Is it possible that SNH and the NMS colluded to keep the site out of reach?

 This is difficult to determine with certainty.
 But what we can say is that whatever was discussed between SNH and the NMS does not look above-board.

-On a related note, it appears that Suzanne Miller’s carelessness with the truth caught up with her recently.
-She became a professor and chief executive of the Queensland Museum in Australia and she has been charged with numerous counts of fraud, as seen in the links below:
+On a related note, it appears that Suzanne Miller’s carelessness with the truth caught up with her.
+She became a professor and chief executive of the Queensland Museum in Australia and received that is well over a hundred thousand pounds a year.
+Despite this, she has been charged with numerous counts of fraud, as seen in the links below:

 Part 6: The NMS report and evidence supporting a vast fossil bed

-There is a final piece of evidence that must be taken into consideration; the NMS report’s evidence supporting a large fossil bed.
-Even though the NMS report did not ascertain the amount or extent of the fossil bed at Birk Knowes, it does contain data from which certain conclusions about this can be drawn.
+There is a final piece of evidence that must be taken into consideration.
+So far we have looked for information to support SNH’s notion that the fossil bed is almost gone.
+But what about the other part of the story?
+Is there evidence to support a large fossil bed, like we claim?
+The NMS report did not ascertain the extent of the fossil bed at Birk Knowes, but it does contain data with which certain conclusions about can be drawn.
 There are four points supporting a particularly sizable fossil bed:

 1. Vertical thickness of the fossil bed.

 The fossil bed is 10 meters thick according to the above sentence.
 However, NMS staff had been careless by pulling this statistic from old literature.
-As mentioned before, the ’10 meters total and middle 7 meters being better preserved/more abundant’ is taken from Alex Ritchie’s 1968 paper on Jamoytius, as seen below:
+This statement was pulled from Alex Ritchie’s 1968 paper on Jamoytius, as seen below:

 If you convert the feet to meters, you get almost the exact same figures.
 Alex Ritchie seems to have assumed that the north cliff face and south exposure represent the same bedding planes.
-They do not.
-Evidence of this can be seen in the NMS report itself.
-They mapped the vertical sequence of both exposures, which can be found at the end of the NMS report.
-This shows that the north cliff face and south exposure are not the same vertical section of fossil bed.
-If you add the numbers of the vertical sections of fossil bed at the north cliff face and south exposure, it totals approximately 24.5 meters.
+However, this is not the case.
+According to the NMS report’s logs of the laminated sections, these exposures represent separate sections of fossil bed.
+Taking the logs of the north and south exposures into account it is possible calculate the total thickness of the logged fossil bed: approximately 24.5 meters.